 "Think about what you are going to do if you get refused your request - just live with it for a few weeks and see how you feel.
 Dont make any quick decisions."

 Another alternative might be to get a job before you go, with a start date a month or two or even three in the future.
 This isn't going to fulfil any need for a long drawn out adventure but you may still be able to do something pretty exciting and still have a job to come back to, and thats not to be sniffed at.

 The most important thing to remember is that you dont have to do anything in a hurry.
 If the answer is no, just live with it for a few weeks and see how you feel.
 If, three weeks later, you still feel as though you absolutely have to get away, then it might be the time to think about your options.
 Dont make any quick decisions.

-If your boss agrees, get a written statement of what and how is going to happen as soon as possible, even if you have to put this together.
-Thinking through your daily activities in your job and create a how-to for each of them.
+If your boss agrees, get their acceptance in writing.
+Also, think through your daily activities in your job and create a how-to for each of them.

 Rachel Morgan-Timmer comments that You need to prepare your handover for whoevers covering for you and we suggest that although you need to do a good job, make sure youre missed!